 Ogden's story has a melancholy end, just as Damas' did.
 He never made it to the lines to fight the same fight as his English relations-he died June 3rd, 1918 in Washington DC at Walter Reed.
 The cause of death was given as pneumonia.
-The so-called Spanish Flu was already moving through the US, and recent studies suggest that many pneumonia cases in that year were prior influenza infection having damaged the lining of the lungs.
-In any case, his pneumonia advanced very quickly; his parents had only just received word of his falling ill on the day he passed away.
+The so-called Spanish Flu was already moving through the US, and recent studies suggest that many pneumonia cases in that year were Joseph Ogden (on the left) at Camp Stafford in 1917.
+The other Scoutis Eric Jackson, son of Dr. Ralph Jackson, amember of the council board.
+Both young men helpedrum this early summer camp.